Central Laboratory Structure and Capacity

 PBMC: Processing and storage of viable and non-viable Peripheral Blood Mononuclear cells (PBMCs) for future analysis including cellular function assays, drug metabolism assays and pharmacogenetic studies.

-For inquiries to the UZ-CTRC Central Laboratory and the services it provides, please contact Laboratory Manager, Allen Matubu.
+For inquiries to the UZ-CTRC Central Laboratory and the services it provides, please contact Laboratory Director, Allen Matubu.
 Email: email@example.com